d12frosted/elpa-mirror/melpa/ebuku-readme.txt

 * `C' - Copy the URL of the bookmark at point to the kill ring (`ebuku-copy-url').

-* `T` - Copy the title of the bookmark at point to the kill ring (`ebuku-copy-title').
+* `T' - Copy the title of the bookmark at point to the kill ring (`ebuku-copy-title').

-* `I` - Copy the index of the bookmark at point to the kill ring (`ebuku-copy-index').
+* `I' - Copy the index of the bookmark at point to the kill ring (`ebuku-copy-index').

 * `q' - Quit Ebuku.